privcount/privcount/DEPLOY.markdown

 Each ShareKeeper creates a RSA key pair for public key encryption:
     * each DataCollector needs to know the SHA256 hash of the public key of each ShareKeeper.
-    * to find the fingerprints, read the Share Keeper logs, or use: openssl rsa -pubout < keys/sk.pem | openssl dgst -sha256 | cut -d" " -f2
+    * to find the fingerprints, read the Share Keeper logs, or use the command below,
     * sign and send the fingerprint to each Data Collector.

+To manually find Share Keeper key fingerprints, use:

+    openssl rsa -pubout < keys/sk.pem | openssl dgst -sha256 | cut -d" " -f2

 See doc/PrivCountAuthentication.markdown for more details.